Jai77IsNoob/A.N.T/README.md

 [cyan] Expect Updates every so often.

 ## Coming soon
-New planet where A.N.T comes from while trying to take over other planets.
+New planet where A.N.T comes from while trying to take over other planets, Texture redos,
-Texture redos
 Balancing and much more.